syl20bnr/spacemacs-elpa-mirror/melpa/org-board-readme.txt

  `org-board-open' Opens the bookmark at point in a browser.
    Default to the built-in browser, and with prefix, the OS browser.

- `org-board-diff' uses `zdiff' (which itself uses the pre-installed `ediff') to recursively diff two archives of the same entry.
+ `org-board-diff' uses `zdiff' (if available) or `ediff' to recursively diff two archives of the same entry.

+ `org-board-diff3' uses `ediff' to recursively diff three archives of the same entry.

  `org-board-cancel' cancels the current org-board archival process.